-These are designed for interprofessional (IP) student teams from graduate health professions, which include students from at least two different health professions, such as from medical, pharmacy, advanced nursing, physician assistant, dental, social work, public health and/or physical therapy.
-They are designed as student learning activities to be supervised by appropriate preceptors within the clinical setting.
+These are designed for interprofessional (IP) student teams, from graduate health professions, to include students from at least two different health professions programs, such as from medical, pharmacy, advanced nursing, physician assistant, dental/dental hygiene, social work, public health and/or physical therapy.
+They are designed as student learning activities to be supervised and/or facilitated by appropriate preceptors within the clinical setting.

-They are developed for primary care settings, especially those with integrated primary care, i.e., those settings with behavioral health, pharmacy and/or oral health, in addition to primary care and especially those that are seeking or maintaining NCQA PCMH recognition will find added value in these activities.
+They are developed for primary care settings, especially those with integrated primary care, behavioral health, pharmacy and/or oral health.
+Practices that are seeking or maintaining NCQA PCMH recognition will find added value in these activities.